In this tutorial, I’m going to give you an in-depth explanation on how the Blending Modes (Blend Modes) in Photoshop work.

 19 out of the 27 Blending Modes behave the same way when Fill is adjusted, compared to when Opacity is adjusted.
 However, eight Blending Modes give you a different result when Fill is changed compared to Opacity.

 It is crucial to understand the difference because this additional method of blending pixels extends the capabilities of Blending Modes.
-More importantly, The blend tends to be more aesthetically pleasing when using Fill rather Opacitycity with these eight Blending Modes.
+More importantly, the blend tends to be more aesthetically pleasing when using Fill rather than Opacity with these eight Blending Modes.

 In the example below, you can see how a graphic with different luminance values and a photo of Venice were blended using the Hard Mix Blending Mode.
 The image in the center is set at Opacity at 50%, while the image on the right is set to Fill at 50%.